Call Mon-Sun:

 • Thyroid issues are sometimes overlooked as potential mimics of psychiatric conditions, and testing can isolate thyroid-related issues that need addressing.14,16,17

 Cleanse, cleanse, cleanse.
-Toxic exposures that a lab test finds should be a bright signpost that tells you it’s time to clean that body.
+Fortunately, toxic exposures that a lab test finds should be a bright signpost that tells you it’s time to clean that body.
 Toxicity is often overlooked in psychiatric diagnoses, as it is associated with many “mental health” symptoms that are actually reactions to toxins we’ve been exposed to, which is not uncommon in modern day-to-day life.18

 Why Consider Alternatives to Adderall?

-The drug label is a good source of information about the risks associated with Adderall.
+Of note, the drug label is a good source of information about the risks associated with Adderall.
 The following summary is taken from the drug’s label and the DEA, and other sources as cited.
 Below are some reasons to consider other treatment options.

 • risks associated with adderallAdderall is considered dangerous by the DEA — posing a high risk for abuse and dependence.